 Designed by renowned Khmer architect Hok Sokol from the Center for Khmer Studies, where he worked as a co-leader of a three-year study program funded by the Rockefeller Foundation, this two-story house is a striking contemporary take on the traditional Khmer house and is located near the rural town of Roluos.
 A picnic lunch will be provided as you rest and relax, admiring the pleasant setting and learn about Khmer traditional architecture as well as history of the temples themselves.

-We can organize short flights over the temples to longer flights of one ot three hours, including the stunning clifftop setting of Preah Vihear, landing to explore the temples by foot.
+Enjoy a thrilling birds-eye view of the temples.
+We can organize short flights over the temples to longer flights of 15 minutes to three hours, including the stunning clifftop setting of Preah Vihear (below), landing to explore these remote and unvisited temples on the border of Thailand by foot.